bihor/camaliga/Documentation/Changelog/Index.rst

             Option added: automatic search for Latitude and Longitude.

-            Posibility to extend the Camaliga-table-fields.
+            Possibility to extend the Camaliga-table-fields.

             Typo3 7 compatibility increased (does still not work with Typo3 7.1).
 3.2.0       Bug fixed: tt_news import.